 MANAGEMENT EDUCATION AND DEVELOPMENT (MED)

-Please join your fellow management educators, developers, and researchers, at all stages of our careers, in submitting your empirical and conceptual papers, challenging scholarly and provocative essays, and symposia for the 80th Academy of Management (AOM) Meeting in Vancouver, 7 – 11 August 2020!
+Please join your fellow management educators and researchers, at all stages of our careers, in submitting empirical and conceptual papers, challenging scholarly and provocative essays, and symposia for the 81st Academy of Management (AOM) Meeting, a virtual experience from 30 July to 3 August 2021!

 MED is the education theory, practice and policy research division of AOM.
-We welcome research insights that address challenges and opportunities that educators, leaders, students and administrators face: education research and learning policy, business school governance and accreditation, leadership development, pedagogic theory development (e.g. design-based research), course/program curriculum, and pedagogy (e.g. assessments, new technologies, effective teaching tools, learning tools, case studies, and learning exercises), and scholarly writing and publication processes at the undergraduate, postgraduate, doctoral, executive and non-credit bearing programs.
+We welcome research insights that address challenges and opportunities that educators, leaders, students and administrators face: education research and learning policy, business school governance and accreditation, leadership development, pedagogic theory development (e.g. design-based research), course/program curriculum, and pedagogy (e.g. assessments, new technologies, effective teaching tools, learning tools, case studies, and learning exercises), and scholarly writing and publication processes relevant to undergraduate, postgraduate, doctoral, executive and non-credit bearing educational programs.

 Call for Reviewers: We are delighted that the MED community is strongly committed to a quality program, and that when you submit a paper you also sign up as a reviewer.
-In addition, we most appreciate distinguished and generous colleagues who sign up to review even when they are not submitting!
+In addition, we especially appreciate our distinguished and generous colleagues who sign up to review even when they are not submitting!
 Our program is as good as our reviewers, and we are fortunate to have so many of you gracious enough to ensure that quality continues!
-As a reviewer, you are also offering our community of management education scholars’ developmental support in their publication journeys.
-Please watch for the reviewer volunteer sign up call and use the AOM reviewer signup, available online at the beginning of December (https://aom.org/annualmeeting/review/).
-You may be asked to review up to two papers from our division based on the reviewer keywords you provide that match with those provided by paper authors.
+As a reviewer, you also provide our community of management education scholars’ developmental support in their publication journey.
+Please watch for the reviewer volunteer sign up call and use the AOM reviewer signup, available online (https://aom.org/annualmeeting/review/).
+You may be asked to review up to two papers from our division based on reviewer keywords you provide that match with those provided by paper authors.
 We thank you for your generosity in providing your time, and your commitment to the principles of collegiality and community.
-MED Outstanding Reviewer Awards will be given to those reviewers who provide the highest-quality (most extensive and constructive) reviews of competitive paper and symposium submissions for the division's program as part of the Academy of Management's annual meeting.
+MED Outstanding Reviewer Awards will be given to those reviewers who provide the highest-quality (most extensive and constructive) reviews of competitive paper and symposium submissions for the division's program as part of the Academy of Management's Annual Meeting.

-MED Writers' Workshop PDW: A central aspect of the MED program is to provide feedback that can help on the publication journey.
-A select number of papers that cannot be in the main program due to the very limited time available will be invited to the well-established "Writers' Workshop PDW" where journal editors, reviewers and other experienced authors will provide feedback, with the intention of assisting authors to take the paper to a publishable version.
+MED Writers' Workshop PDW: A central aspect of the MED program is to provide feedback to help you on your publication journey.
+A select number of papers that cannot be in the main program due to space limitations will be invited to the "Writers' Workshop PDW" where journal editors, reviewers and other experienced authors will provide feedback in order to help authors advance their papers towards a publishable version.
 These papers must show high promise that they may be developed into published articles; authors commit to comment on others' papers in the most constructive and collegial spirit.

-MED Division Awards: Six recognition awards will be given to submissions that are selected from papers and symposia proposals submitted to the MED Division for the 2020 AOM program.
-PLEASE DO NOT BE SHY - NOMINATE YOURSELF!
-To be eligible for the awards the submission cover page and the first paragraph of the paper must both include: a) the award(s) for which the submission is to be considered and b) a statement that all authors meet the criteria for the award, where applicable.
-Signaling your fit with the awards listed below makes our selection processes easier!
+MED Division Awards: Recognition awards will be given to submissions that are selected from papers and symposia proposals submitted to the MED Division for the 2020 AOM program.
+Outside the scholarly program, MED Division also gives a Best Professional Development Workshop Award, and a Career Contribution Award.
+You can self-nominate for awards.
+To self-nominate, ensure the submission cover page and first paragraph of the paper includes: a) the award(s) for which the submission is to be considered and b) a statement that all authors meet the criteria for the award, where applicable.
+Signaling your fit with the awards listed below may facilitate the evaluation process.
 This year's MED Awards (subject to sponsor confirmation) are:

-- Best Paper in Management Education for the paper that offers the most significant contribution to management education.
+- Best Paper in Management Education sponsored by MOBTS and the Journal of Management Education for the paper that offers the most significant contribution to management education.

-- Best Paper in Graduate Management Educationfor the most significant contribution to graduate management education.
+- Clarion University of Pennsylvania Online MBA Best Paper in Graduate Management Education for the most significant contribution to graduate management education.

-- Junior Faculty Best Paper Award for the most significant contribution that advances leadership and organizational studies in a paper authored by junior faculty members who earned their PhD within the past nine years, that is, have graduated in 2010 or later (doctoral students may be co-authors).
+- SAGE/Journal of Leadership and Organizational Studies Junior Faculty Best Paper Award for the most significant contribution that advances leadership and organizational studies in a paper authored by junior faculty members who earned their PhD within the past nine years, that is, have graduated in 2010 or later (doctoral students may be co-authors).

 - Barry Armandi Award for Best Student Paper in Management Education Research for a student(s) authored paper that offers the most significant contribution to advance management education and development.
 (NOTE: Lead author must be a registered doctoral or postgraduate research student at the time of submission and no more than one non-student may be an author to qualify for this award).

-- Best Symposium in Management Education and Development Award for the symposium that offers the most significant contribution to advance management education and development.
+- McGraw Hill Best Symposium in Management Education and Development Award for the symposium that offers the most significant contribution to advance management education and development.

-Submission Instructions: Follow the AOM 2020 general submission guidelines.
-The submission system will be open in early December at: https://submit.aom.org/2020/default.aspx
+Submission Instructions: Follow the AOM 2021 general submission guidelines.
+The submission system will be open in early December.

 The Management Education and Development Division looks forward to your submissions!